EricYoung37/Java-Backend-Course/Short Questions/HW3.md

 ## Question 24
-> *Create three threads.
+> Create three threads.
 One outputs 1 to 10, one outputs 11 to 20, and one outputs 21 to 22.
-> The threads don't run in sequence.*
+> The threads' running sequence is random.

 ```java
 public class ThreeThreads {